weewx-extensions/pushover/README.md

 # notify

-A WeeWX extension that sends alerts via [Pushover](https://pushover.net).
+A WeeWX extension that sends alerts.

 ## Installation and configuring `notify`